Destaq/life-calendar/README.md

 Essentially, these are the three pages that you'll be visiting the most often.
 ### The Life Calendar
 This is where the real magic happens.
 You get an automatically generated list of paginated boxes which you can edit (images, tables, etc. all supported).
-You can likewise shade buttons and add their meanings to a legend.
+You can likewise color-code buttons and add their meanings to a legend.
 <br>
 <p align="center">
 <img src="/static/images/homepage.png" width="65%" alt="homepage screenshot">